Jackson Fury Sideline Rules of Conduct

 it wasn't - if you found yourself criticizing, carping, upset, and unhappy - remember that there is enough pressure and stress involved with making a living and guiding your

 family through the challenges of modern life.
 Forget the calls, forget the score, forget the standings.
-Give your daughter a hug, tell her you love her, and be thankful for every
+Give your son or daughter a hug, tell them you love them, and be thankful for every

-day you have to share with her because they don't stay kids very long.
+day you have to share with them because they don't stay kids very long.

 to do their job.
-If not, please be forewarned that Jackson Fury Soccer Club has a zero-tolerance policy and Parents and/or their Players will be subject to disciplinary actions
+If not, please be forewarned that Jackson Fury Soccer Club has a ZERO-TOLERANCE policy and Parents and their Players will be subject to disciplinary actions

 including suspension from club activities and membership termination.